 Article ID: 2392252 - View products that this article applies to.

 Consider the following scenario: You have a computer connected to an external monitor using a DisplayPort connection.
-When playing back encrypted (protected) content in Windows 7 Media Center, you may see the following error:
+When playing back encrypted (protected) content in Windows Media Center, you may receive the following error message:

 Display driver error – the video playback device does not support playback of protected content.

-In order for some forms of protected content to play back in Media Center, there must be HDCP compliance across the video card, the connection type and the external display.
-At this time, Windows 7 Media Center does not recognize a DisplayPort as being HDCP compliant; it only recognizes DVI and HDMI as HDCP compliant.
+In order for some forms of protected content to play back in Media Center, there must be HDCP compliance across the video card, the connection type, and the external display.
+Although DisplayPort is HDCP compliant, Windows Media Center does not recognize a DisplayPort as being HDCP compliant.
+Windows Media Center only recognizes DVI and HDMI as HDCP compliant.
 Some protected content scenarios may work with DisplayPort with Media Center, but these are not officially validated.

-Windows 7 Media Center supports video playback over any of the following connection types:
+Windows Media Center supports non-protected video playback over any of the following connection types:

 (http://support.microsoft.com/kb/944994)Describes the maximum resolutions that are supported to view or to record content in Xbox 360 or in Windows Vista Media Center